 What is your opinion on this?

-Article 30, Paragraph 1, Guidance 1 of the GCP states that "The director of the implementing medical institution shall obtain the opinion of the Investigational Review Board (IRB) under Article 27, Paragraph 1 in advance regarding the appropriateness of conducting the clinical trial at the implementing medical institution.
-The head of the site is required to obtain the opinion of the Investigational Review Board (IRB) on the suitability of the clinical trial before deciding to accept the clinical trial.
+Article 30, Paragraph 1, Guidance 1 of the GCP states that "The Chairperson of the implementing medical institution shall obtain the opinion of the Investigational Review Board (IRB) under Article 27, Paragraph 1 in advance regarding the appropriateness of conducting a clinical trial at that institution.
+The director of the site is required to obtain the opinion of the Investigational Review Board (IRB) on the suitability of the clinical trial before deciding to accept the clinical trial.
 Therefore, the procedure described in your question is not "the hospital must first make a decision and then hear the IRB's opinion, not the hospital's decision based on the IRB's review results," but rather "if there is a possibility that the hospital will accept the clinical trial, the head of the site must hear the IRB's opinion, The correct understanding is to "make the final decision based on the IRB's opinion.

-In accordance with the revision (October 24, 2011) of the "Implementation of Standards for Conducting Clinical Trials on Drugs," the commentary in GCP Article 30, Paragraph 1, Guidance 1 has been changed.
+Explanation of GCP Article 30, Paragraph 1, Guidance 1 has been changed in accordance with the revision (October 24, 2011) of the "Implementation of Standards for Clinical Trials on Drugs".